 American twins will have some sisterly company at Olympics

 Just call it a sister thing.
-Whenever another hockey team has sisters on the rosters, Jocelyne Lamoureux-Davidson and Monique Lamoureux-Morando take notice.
+Jocelyne Lamoureux-Davidson and Monique Lamoureux-Morando take notice when another hockey team has sisters on the roster.

-The U.S. Olympians are twins themselves.
-Combine that with how few sisters play hockey or reach national teams playing internationally and it's easy enough to notice whenever sisters are dressing up for another country.
+The U.S. Olympians are twins.
+Combine that with how few sisters play hockey.
+And with how few reach national teams playing internationally.
+It's easy to notice when sisters are dressing up for another country.

 "It's just cool to see," Jocelyne Lamoureux-Davidson said.